Will a TV Frame Work on my TV?

 Source TV Frames was formerly known as FrameTheTV.
 After comprehensively updating the website and the hardwood frames that we offer, we have rebranded.

 As experienced custom picture framers, we have been making frames for flat panel televisions in Austin, Texas since 2009.
-A family owned business, we have been making picture frames since 1984 at Wordyisms.com.
+A family owned business, we have been making custom diploma and certificate frames since 1984 at Wordyisms.com.

 Tell Me about Source's Environmental Commitment

 Producing frames in an environmentally conscious manner is very important to us.

 Every purchase from Source TV Frames helps support the Larson-Juhl Global ReLeaf forest foundation, which has planted over 250,000 trees worldwide.